ryankemper/writings/Debugging.md

 "The illusion that a phenomenon one has noticed only recently is itself recent."

 This one is highly relevant to debugging.
-A common techniquye to simplify the search space is to examine what changed around the time that a problem was noticed.
+A common technique to simplify the search space is to examine what changed around the time that a problem was noticed.
 This is often an effective strategy, but it leads us astray when the issue has actually been present for a long time, yet we simply failed to notice it until now.

 ## A bit on Root Cause Analysis